Kowndinya2000/mdlt-2.0/README.md

-# Multi-Domain Long-Tailed Recognition (MDLT)
+# Enhanced Multi-Domain Long-Tailed Recognition (MDLT 2.0)

-This repository contains the implementation for paper: [On Multi-Domain Long-Tailed Recognition, Imbalanced Domain Generalization and Beyond](https://arxiv.org/abs/2203.09513) (ECCV 2022).
+This repository contains the **revised** implementation of the paper: [On Multi-Domain Long-Tailed Recognition, Imbalanced Domain Generalization and Beyond](https://arxiv.org/abs/2203.09513) (ECCV 2022).

 It is also a (living) PyTorch suite containing benchmark datasets and algorithms for Multi-Domain Long-Tailed Recognition (MDLT).
 Currently we support [8 MDLT datasets](./mdlt/dataset/datasets.py) (3 synthetic + 5 real), as well as [~20 algorithms](./mdlt/learning/algorithms.py) that span different learning strategies.
 Feel free to send us a PR to add your algorithm / dataset for MDLT!
 ___